balazsorban44/TDT4195/Assignment_4/README.md

 - Step 3 (a) is done for all other layers

 <!-- REVIEW: enonced? -->
-We then do the previous enonced steps :
+We then do those steps :
 - Step 2 and Step 3 (b) are done by taking the sigmoid of the previous results for each layer (last line of `for loop`)
 - Step 5 : we return the last computed output (that is to say the one for the last layer)